catchtechnologies/service-node-service-template/README.md

 ## Deploy To Service Node
 To prepare your application for Service Node, compress all the needed files into a `.zip` file.
 Service Node runs npm install during the build process, so there is no need to include the `node_modules` folder.
 Any unneeded files should be excluded to keep the compressed file size down for uploading.

+It is a good idea to include a [`package-lock.json` file](https://nodejs.dev/learn/the-package-lock-json-file) in your zip upload.
+Buidling on  Service Node may fail without it.
+Run `npm install` locally to create a `package-lock.json`.

 Then click the Gear icon on you Service Node dashboard, navigate to `Service Library` and click `Upload New Service`.